 Wet soil is the biggest problem for sage.
 The plant will not survive for very long if the soil is consistently wet, and it is likely to suffer stem or root rot.
-Prevent this by planting it in well-draining soil or in a raised bed.
+Prevent this by planting it on well-draining soil or in a raised bed.

 Plant sprawl may occur on the edge of flower beds if sage plants get too tall.
 Prune them or give them some stakes on which to lean.

 Aphids attack almost anything with green leaves, and although they rarely do significant damage to sage, they can cause minor issues.
 Aphids are soft-bodied insects with piercing/sucking parts on their mouths.
 They pierce the green leaves of sage and suck the juices from the plant.
-Tackle these pests by releasing ladybugs, available at garden stores, into the sage area of the garden.
+Tackle these pests by spraying them with water from your garden hose.

-Spider mites are not spiders but bugs that have many legs like spiders.
+Spider mites are not spiders but arachnids that have many legs like spiders.
 They are very tiny and can damage a sage plant.
 You'll be able to tell if this pest is on your plant by looking for webbing and tiny holes in the leaves.
-As with whiteflies, you have two lines of defense: a powerful blast of water from the hose or neem oil or other insecticidal soap.
+As with whiteflies, you have two lines of defense: a powerful blast of water from the hose or insecticidal soap.

 Common Diseases for Sage